KoKoLates/QT_learning/note/Painter.md

 #### Color
 `color()` defines the color of the fill mode.
 This color can be a Qt predefined color constant, which is `Qt::GlobalColor`, or it can be any QColor object.
 #### Gradient
 `gradient()` defines a gradient fill.
 This property is only valid when the style is one of `Qt::LinearGradientPattern`, `Qt::RadialGradientPattern` or `Qt::ConicalGradientPattern`.
 Gradients can be represented by QGradient objects.
-Qt provides three gradients: QLinearGradient, QConicalGradient and QRadialGradient, they are all subclasses of QGradient
+Qt provides three gradients: QLinearGradient, QConicalGradient and QRadialGradient, they are all subclasses of QGradient.
 ### QPen
 Used to draw the edges of geometric figures, composed of parameters such as color, width, line style.
 QPen contains different properties such as brush, width, style, capStyle and joinStyle.
 #### Brush